Minor Introduction to Scientific Research

 Evaluation

-• Home written report - Submission deadline to be confirmed
+• Home written report - Submission deadline: to be announced - 50% of the final grade

 Mind the evaluation time and modalities in the "Evaluation" tab below.